TheYonkk/PiCAN/README.md

 You should be all set.
 You should be able to see a new interface after running `ifconfig`.
 Additionally, to make sure that you're actually getting service, you can run `ping -I <interface name in ifconfig menu> google.com`.

+# Telemetry Client

+To build and install the telemetry client application on a raspberry pi, cd into the `client` directory and read the [README.md](client/README.md) file.

-# Logger
+# Telemetry Server

-To build and install the logger application on a raspberry pi, cd into the `logger` directory and read the [README.md](logger/README.md) file.
+To build and install the telemetry server application on a raspberry pi, cd into the `server` directory and read the [README.md](server/README.md) file.

 # InfluxDB